What's behind Germany's far-right AfD party slump in polls? | DW | 10.10.2020

 "I witnessed how the party slipped further and further to the right and that it was no longer possible to stop that trend," Kamann told DW.

-The latest surveys indicate that AfD voters are also turning away to the conservative CDU or returning to the Left Party, which was the home for the East German protest vote against the West German establishment before the AfD came along.
+The latest surveys indicate that AfD voters are also turning away to the CDU or returning to the Left party, which was the home for the East German protest vote against the old West German establishment before the AfD came along.

 Read more: Björn Höcke, Firebrand of the German far right